castwide/vscode-solargraph/README.md

 Using [YARD](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) for inline documentation is highly recommended.
 Solargraph will use YARD comments to provide the best code completion and API reference it can.

+In addition to the standard YARD tags, Solargraph defines a `@type` tag for documenting variable types.
+It works with both local and instance variables.
+Example:

+    # @type [String]
+    my_variable = some_method_call
+    my_variable. # <= Hitting crtl-space here will suggest String instance methods

 ## Extension Settings

 This extension contributes the following settings: